KeiraOMG0/Spotify-Google-script/README.md

 5. Start the server.
 The server will run on http://localhost:8080.

 6. Open Tampermonkey and create a new script.
 Paste the contents of tampermonkey-script.js into the script editor and save it.
 Now, when you visit the Google homepage, you should see the Spotify controls!

+7. The custom-google-home-page.js is not required but it was used when develping the spotify + google script so if the buttons seem abit random.

+8. To install open Tampermonkey and create a new script.
+Paste the contents of custom-google-home-page.js into the script editor and save it.
+Now, when you visit the Google homepage, you should see the new buttons, guess the number game, and timer!